FJRG2007/smart-auto-clicker/README.md

 - 📍 Location memory system so that the window opens right where you left it.
 - ⏯️ Customize the trigger key to your liking.
 - 💾 All configurations as you left them.
+- 🎮 Player simulation system to avoid being expelled by AFK.

 ### How to download and use